How Dog Groomers and Pet Services Win AI Citations

 The JavaScript Rendering Problem

 Many grooming businesses that do have websites use platforms like Wix, Squarespace with heavy customization, or booking-integrated templates that render page content via JavaScript.
 For human visitors with browsers, these sites look great.
 For AI crawlers, they produce a blank or near-blank page.
+If your service descriptions, about section, testimonials, and booking information are loaded after the fact by JavaScript, they may be completely invisible to ChatGPT, Perplexity, and other AI platforms.
+The content must be present in the page's source HTML.
+Call (213) 444-2229 for a free consultation.

 | Signal | Weight for AI Pet Service Recs | Most Groomers Score |